haihongtran/netProg/p4/readme.txt

 III.
 Notes:
     1. File name in Linux has maximum length of 255 characters, but currently in the code the length of file name is limited to 95 characters.
+    2. Data file from child node to child node will be sent in many small packets, each with 10000 bytes in size